Albert Bierstadt

-Albert Bierstadt (January 7, 1830 – February 18, 1902) was a German-American painter best known for his lavish, sweeping landscapes of the American West.
-He joined several journeys of the Westward Expansion to paint the scenes.
+Albert Bierstadt (January 7, 1830 – February 18, 1902) was a German American painter best known for his lavish, sweeping landscapes of the American West.
+He joined several journeys of the westward expansion to paint the scenes.
 He was not the first artist to record the sites, but he was the foremost painter of them for the remainder of the 19th century.

 Bierstadt was born in Prussia, but his family moved to the United States when he was one year old.
 He returned to study painting for several years in Düsseldorf.
 He became part of the second generation of the Hudson River School in New York, an informal group of like-minded painters who started painting along the Hudson River.
 Their style was based on carefully detailed paintings with romantic, almost glowing lighting, sometimes called luminism.
 Bierstadt was an important interpreter of the western landscape, and he is also grouped with the Rocky Mountain School.

 Early life and education

-Bierstadt was born in Solingen, Rhine Province, Prussia on January 7, 1830.
+Bierstadt was born in Solingen, Rhine Province, Prussia, on January 7, 1830.
 He was the son of Christina M. (Tillmans) and Henry Bierstadt, a cooper.
 His older brothers were prominent stereo view photographers Edward Bierstadt and Charles Bierstadt.
-Albert was just a year old when his family immigrated to New Bedford, Massachusetts in 1831.
+Albert was just a year old when his family emigrated to New Bedford, Massachusetts, in 1831.
 He made clever crayon sketches in his youth and developed a taste for art.

 In 1851, Bierstadt began to paint in oils.
 He returned to Germany in 1853 and studied painting for several years in Düsseldorf with members of its informal school of painting.
 After returning to New Bedford in 1857, he taught drawing and painting briefly before devoting himself full-time to painting.